-Each student is required to successfully complete a dissertation that focuses on a practical or theoretical area of clinical psychology.
+Each student is required to successfully complete dissertation research that focuses on a practical or theoretical area of clinical psychology.
 Traditionally, the dissertation represents an independent research project that demonstrates the student's ability to survey, integrate, and evaluate literature relevant to the student's project; to develop and implement a research strategy designed to investigate a question, problem, or hypothesis; and to organize, clearly communicate, and defend, in both written and oral form, results and their implications.
+Additionally, students are strongly encouraged to incorporate a multicultural component to their dissertation.
+The component may include utilizing a culturally-sensitive assessment, sampling from a minority population, and/or implementing a culturally-specific intervention.